R\'edei permutations with the same cycle structure: Symmetries in

-The next corollary is yet another specialization of Proposition~\ref{propsym} to $d=2$, or Corollary~\ref{corosym2} to $p=2$.
-As pointed out earlier, we must have $\nu_2(q-\chi) > 1$ and $\nu_2(m-1)>0$, thus the assumptions of Corollary~\ref{corosym2} are not restrictive in this case.
-This result allows us to limit the values of $m$ when searching for Rédei permutations with the same cycle structure.
+The next corollary is yet another specialization of {Proposition~\ref{propsym}} to $d=2$, or {Corollary~\ref{corosym2}} to $p=2$.
+As pointed out earlier, we must have $\nu _{2}(q-\chi ) > 1$ and $\nu _{2}(m-1)>0$, thus the assumptions of {Corollary~\ref{corosym2}} are not restrictive in this case.
+This result allows us to limit the values of $m$ when searching for R\'{e}dei permutations with the same cycle structure.

-\begin{corollary} Suppose $\nu_2(q-\chi)>1$.
-Then $(m,n)\in S_{\chi}^q$ if and only if $(m + (q-\chi)/2,n + (q-\chi)/2)\in S_{\chi}^q$. \end{corollary} \begin{proof} Let $\alpha = \nu_2(q-\chi)$ and $\beta= \nu_2(m-1)$.
+\begin{corollary} Suppose $\nu _{2}(q-\chi )>1$.
+Then $(m,n)\in S_{\chi }^{q}$ if and only if $(m + (q-\chi )/2,n + (q-\chi )/2)\in S_{\chi }^{q}$. \end{corollary} \begin{proof} Let $\alpha = \nu _{2}(q-\chi )$ and $\beta = \nu _{2}(m-1)$.
 Then

-Furthermore, $\nu_2((m+(q-\chi)/2)^2-1) = \nu_2(m^2-1)$.
-Similar results hold for $n$ and $n+(q-\chi)/2$.
-It follows that $\gcd(m^j-1,2^{\alpha}) = \gcd(n^j-1,2^{\alpha})$ if and only if $\gcd((m+(q-\chi)/2)^j-1, 2^{\alpha}) = \gcd((n+(q-\chi)/2)^j-1, 2^{\alpha})$. \end{proof}
+Furthermore, $\nu _{2}((m+(q-\chi )/2)^{2}-1) = \nu _{2}(m^{2}-1)$.
+Similar results hold for $n$ and $n+(q-\chi )/2$.
+It follows that $\gcd (m^{j}-1,2^{\alpha }) = \gcd (n^{j}-1,2^{\alpha })$ if and only if $\gcd ((m+(q-\chi )/2)^{j}-1, 2^{\alpha }) = \gcd ((n+(q-\chi )/2)^{j}-1, 2^{\alpha })$. \end{proof}

-The following two propositions establish some sort of symmetry among the pairs in $S_{\chi}^q$.
+The following two propositions establish some sort of symmetry among the pairs in $S_{\chi }^{q}$.

-\begin{proposition} Let $\alpha =\nu_2(q-\chi)$.
-If $(m,n) \in S_{\chi}^q$, then $(q-\chi-m,q-\chi-n)\in S_{\chi}^q$ if and only if $\gcd(m+1,2^{\alpha})=\gcd(n+1,2^{\alpha})$.
-In particular, if $\alpha \in \{1,2\}$, then $(m,n)\in S_{\chi}^q$ if and only if $(q-\chi-m,q-\chi-n)\in S_{\chi}^q$. \end{proposition} \begin{proof} Let $m$ be an odd integer.
+\begin{proposition} Let $\alpha =\nu _{2}(q-\chi )$.
+If $(m,n) \in S_{\chi }^{q}$, then $(q-\chi -m,q-\chi -n)\in S_{\chi }^{q}$ if and only if $\gcd (m+1,2^{\alpha })=\gcd (n+1,2^{\alpha })$.
+In particular, if $\alpha \in \{1,2\}$, then $(m,n)\in S_{\chi }^{q}$ if and only if $(q-\chi -m,q-\chi -n)\in S_{\chi }^{q}$. \end{proposition} \begin{proof} Let $m$ be an odd integer.
 If $r$ is even, then

 If $r$ is odd, then we can write